param087/param087.github.io/about.md

 Before that, I was a student developer at [TensoFlow](https://www.tensorflow.org/), Where I worked on building a traditional machine learning library in Swift Lang [swiftML](https://github.com/param087/swiftML).

-Before that, I was a project intern in [BMC Software](https://www.bmcsoftware.in/), where we develop the blockchain-based application for the license tracking and compliance management.
+Before that, I was a project intern in [BMC Software](https://www.bmcsoftware.in/), where we develop the blockchain-based service for the license tracking and compliance management.

 I am interested in developing general artificial intelligence and have working experience in computer vision and NLP.
 If you're interested in collaborating email me at bhavsar.35 at osu dot edu.